‘Overwatch’ Pro Gamers Banned For ‘Flirting’? Is This A New Rule in Pro Gaming?

-eSports has gotten a lot more serious.
+Professional eSports have gotten a lot more serious.

 Two Overwatch pro gamers from South Korean team Lunatic-Hai were banned after news of them “flirting” with multiple female fans came to light.
-Lee Tae Jun and Geum “Dean” Dong-geun were suspended for two months and were not allowed to join in OGN’s Apex Season 2, one of the world’s biggest Overwatch competition, according to a Reddit post.
+Lee Tae Jun and Geum “Dean” Dong-geun were suspended for two months and were not allowed to join in OGN’s Apex Season 2, one of the world’s biggest Overwatch competitions, according to a Reddit post.

-The thread focusing on “Competitive ‘Overwatch'” noted that Leetajun and Dean were “double-crossing” female fans for some time now.
-These fans have come to Lunatic Hai two weeks ago showing their evidence to the pro team.
+The thread focusing on “Competitive ‘Overwatch'” noted that Leetajun and Dean had been “double-crossing” female fans for some time now.
+These fans had come to Lunatic Hai two weeks ago showing their evidence to the pro team.
 The female fans reportedly had proof of conversations with Leetajun and Dean, not knowing that they had other affairs as well.

-At first, the chat conversations were thought of as prank by haters, but after further investigation, it was found out to be true.
-They even used different social media channels like Kakaotalk, Twitter and more.
+At first, the chat conversations were thought of as pranks by haters, but after further investigation, it was found out to be true.
+They even used different social media channels like Kakaotalk, Twitter, and more.
 Aside from chats, the fans and the two pro gamers even exchanged photos.

-Leetajun denied the allegations, but when the evidence got stronger, he had no other choice but to admit everything with a statement.
+Leetajun denied the allegations, but when the evidence piled up, he had no other choice but to admit everything with a statement.

 “First of all, I would like to deeply apologize to the people that have exchanged messages with me.
 My adolecent actions have caused deep hurt, and I truly apologize for them.